kaisdukes/quranic-corpus/docs/getting-started-linguistics.md

 **TL;DR**: This guide assists you in participating in the Quranic Arabic Corpus 2.0 project, specifically in identifying inconsistencies in the linguistic treebank and understanding the tagging scheme.

+*This note is designed for volunteers who may not be experts in linguistics, but still want to learn and contribute to the Corpus 2.0 project.
+For this reason, we have tried to keep linguistic jargon and technical terms to a minimum.*

 ### Linguistics Background

 The Linguistics Team for the corpus 2.0 project has made significant progress, completing around 50% of the Quran's grammar diagrams, also known as the treebank.
 This treebank follows the linguistic analysis found in *al-i’rāb al-mufassal*, maintaining a consistent reference throughout the project.